 5. Whenever a member is participating in any event of other organizations/leagues associated with NAGAAA or ASANA, including tournaments.

 The following violations may result in minimum of one (1) year disqualification or suspension of eligibility and forfeiture of monies paid or due the player or team.
-These violations may include up to a permanent ban from the league..
+These violations may include up to a permanent ban from the league.

-1. Physical violence

-2. Tournament misconduct or unsportsmanlike conduct at a tournament
+1. Tournament misconduct or unsportsmanlike conduct at a tournament